 |

-At right is a head study of a very nice puppy taken at 7 months of age.
-Notice the rise of skull, depth of muzzle and chin in profile.
+Notice the arch of skull, depth of muzzle and chin in profile.

 A good Boxer head should not coarsen as the dog ages.
-Pictured at left is a head study of a 5 year old bitch.

 Now consider the head of the dog in front of you.......